ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/master-detail-nesting/index.md

 ## Example: Auto Height

-The next example is identical to the previous except all the Detail Grid's have property `detailRowAutoHeight=true`.
+The next example is identical to the previous except all the Detail Grids have property `detailRowAutoHeight=true`.
 Notice that this removes all vertical scrolls from all the Detail Grids, leaving just the main Master Grid with a vertical scroll.

 <grid-example title='Nesting Auto-Height' name='nesting-autoheight' type='generated' options='{ "enterprise": true, "exampleHeight": 425, "modules":["clientside", "masterdetail", "menu", "columnpanel"] }'></grid-example>